evgeniya-maltseva/sport-events-traffic-forecast/README.md

 The postprocessing examples provided are:

-- anomaly detection using the Random Cut Forest, a built-in algorithm in Sagemaker, to identify anomalies in predictions and metrics.
+- **anomaly detection** using the Random Cut Forest, a built-in algorithm in Sagemaker, to identify anomalies in predictions and metrics.
-- near-real time (NRT) forecast.
+- **near-real time (NRT) forecast**.
 Utilizing all available information up to the current moment, the near-real-time forecast predicts traffic for the upcoming 2 hours.
 It provides information about near-real-time changes, which may not be due to sporting events and, therefore, can adjust the number of scheduled tasks which were previously calculated based on sport traffic forecast.

 The logic adjustments  NRT forecast is below

 ![nrt](postprocessing/nrt_forecast/nrt.jpg)

 An example:

 ![nrt](postprocessing/nrt_forecast/emulation_fitt_us-east-1.gif)